MOSEK/mosek.rust/doc/source/api.rst

     ``lenbarvarj : i64``
         Number of scalar elements in the lower triangular part of the semidefinite variable.

-Obtains the length of the :math:`j`\ th semidefinite variable i.e. the number of elements in the triangular part.
+Obtains the length if the j'th semidefinite variables.

 .. index:: get_lint_inf